sybrew/the-seo-framework/readme.txt

 	* Search engine pinging for the sitemap can now be offloaded to the WordPress cron-scheduler; this feature is enabled by default.
 	* The estimated plugin-boot time is added to the closing HTML comment; which adds the bulk of the page-loading time of this plugin.
 In this update, we decreased that time, greatly--and we're proudly showing it.
 	* The term meta inputs now have the "are you sure you want to leave this page?"-listener attached.
-	* Multiple social images may now be outputted.
+	* An option to have multiple social images to be outputted.
 How this affects sharing depends on the social network.
+		* We disabled multiple images for Twitter Cards, because Twitter doesn't handle this well: They grab the final (less favorable) image found by default, they don't allow you to select an image, etc.
+		* Sites that upgraded from TSF v3.2.4 or below have this option disabled by default.
+New installations have this enabled.
 	* Fallback images are now always appeneded; you can no longer overwrite them.
 	* Social images may now be obtained from your post or page's content.
 	* Alt-tags are now provided with social images, which help with accessibility when sharing your page.